Most Americans have little to nothing saved for retirement, so President Obama is busting out the training wheels.

-Critics are quick to say that even a full MyRA won’t do much for you in retirement, but that’s not the point.
+Critics say that even a full MyRA won’t do much for you in retirement, but that’s not the point.
 It can teach you to save.
 It’s designed for the millions of people whose employers don’t offer a retirement plan.

 That’s half of all workers and 75 percent of part-timers, according to the White House.
 But anybody making less than $129,000 a year will be eligible for a MyRA when they roll out “in late 2014,” the Treasury Department says.
 (That’s as specific as the federal government has gotten.)

 That is, if your employer decides to offer them.
 They aren’t required to, although there’s no good reason for them not to.
 It’s just a payroll deduction, so it’s not really burdensome to them.
 As the Treasury puts it:

 “MyRAs will be free and easy for employers to offer.
 Employers may distribute myRA information but will not administer employee accounts or contribute to them.
 On payday, employers will send a direct deposit to each participating employee’s myRA.”

 That’s just one of the limitations of the new MyRAs.
 The mainstream media have recently piled on with their own critiques…